We deliver our training packages to Academic Institutions, UK Government and Industry.

 Location: In-person or online

-Duration: Online with workshop sessions
+Duration: 2 days onsite • 3 sessions online with workshop sessions

 Level: FHEQ Level 5